Irvine Green Card Attorney

 Related Reading

-Other Ways to Obtain a Green Card
+Ways to Obtain a Green Card

 We routinely work with professionals and families across Irvine’s technology, healthcare, and education sectors to navigate the steps for employment-based green card petitions.
 The area’s diverse economy opens multiple paths to permanent residency—whether you are applying as an advanced degree professional, skilled worker, or investor.
-Our team helps you understand the role of your employer and how your job and education factor into the available visa options.
+Our team can help you understand the role of your employer and how your job and education factor into the available visa options.

-Other opportunities for obtaining a green card include but are not limited to:
+Other opportunities for obtaining a green card include, but are not limited to:

-• Winning the ethnic diversity visa lottery
+- Winning the ethnic diversity visa lottery

-• Qualifying for refuge/asylum based on persecution in your native country
+- Qualifying for refuge/asylum based on persecution in your native country

-• Showing long-time residency in the United States
+- Showing long-time residency in the United States

-• Receiving amnesty due to certain criteria
+- Receiving amnesty due to certain criteria

 If you are considering permanent residency in the U.S., a green card lawyer in Irvine can explain your options.
 Contact us to learn more about what may apply to your circumstances.

-Benefits of Obtaining a Green Card
+Benefits of Obtaining a Green Card Through Employment-Based Immigration

-Here are some of the advantages of obtaining a green card:
+Here are some of the key advantages:

 How Can I Get a Green Card for Employment?